Programs and Services

 Working with a Peer Guide, a Consumer will determine his/her own goals for independent living, which will in turn determine the skill areas for training.
 The Consumer will then master these skills through a combination of visits with the Peer Guide, written practice, homework and actual hands-on experience at the market, on the bus, in a social setting or at a relevant community setting, and/or referral for training in other arenas such as local community college.

 ILCNSCA provides housing education services through funding received from the City of Salem Department of Planning & Community Development and the U.S. Department of Housing & Urban Development.
-ILCNSCA does not discriminate on the basis of race, color, national origin, religion, gender or gender identity, age, ancestry, marital and familial status, income/public assistance, veteran history/military status, genetic information, sexual orientation or disability.
+ILCNSCA does not discriminate on the basis of race, color, national origin, religion, gender or gender identity, age, marital and familial status, income/public assistance, veteran history/military status, genetic information, sexual orientation or disability.
 ILCNSCA is an equal opportunity employer.
 Para más información por favor llame a 978-741-0077 V, 978-745-1735 TTY.

 For success in IL, it is necessary to have confidence, to understand how to cope with being “out there” in society and being constantly viewed as “different.”
 Family issues, sexual identification, as a man or woman with a disability, and assertiveness in social and business situations are common areas of concern.
 The same Peer Guide providing IL Skills training will also assist the consumer on these personal issues.
 Learning to cope with challenges is equally important for success in Independent Living as any practical skills training.

 Advocacy and Education